fabean/javascript-p2p-chat/README.md

 2. Type in your name
 3. Either host or join (if you host give a friend your ID, if you join you'll need someone's ID)
 4. Once connected start chatting away!

+## Use working demo

+I am hosting a working demo of this on my site, [check it out!](http://joshfabean.com/demos/javascript-p2p-chat)